cherrywheel/CN-Tower/README.md

 This game is intended for players aged **16 and above**.
 By playing this game, you confirm that you meet the age requirement.

-## Sweet Mode
+## Sweet+ Mode (Optional LGBTQ+ Mode)

-The game includes an optional LGBTQ+ mode (referred to as "sweet+" mode in the code), which is available in regions where such content is legally permitted.
-This mode is designed to provide an inclusive experience for all players and is entirely optional.
+The game includes an optional "sweet+" mode (referred to as such in the code), which provides an alternative, more inclusive tone to the game's dialogue.
+This mode is designed to be humorous and is available in regions where such content is legally permitted.
 It can be toggled on or off in the debug menu.

-**Please note:** In countries where LGBTQ+ content is restricted or illegal, the "sweet+" mode will be automatically disabled and removed from the debug menu.
+**Please note:** In countries where this content might be restricted, the "sweet+" mode is automatically disabled and removed from the debug menu to comply with local regulations.

 ## Game Description